Rice-MECE-Capstone-Projects/SmartCam/README.md

 # About this Project

-This project is focusing on self-navigation smart RC-cars system.
-Started from spring semester, 2025.
+This project focuses on a self-navigation smart RC-cars system.
+Started from spring semester of 2025.
 For the exact development history, please check the Chapter "Developing History".

-The project contains 2 modules, including leader car and follower car.
-When developing the system, please first refer the chapter "Leader Car", and then refer the chapter "Follower Car".
+The project contains 2 robot cars and a central server.
+When developing the system, please first refer to the chapter "...", and then refer to the chapter "...".

 ---